 In Singapore, wills are governed by the Wills Act, which states that a testator may devise, bequeath or dispose of his real or personal estate, via a will.
 The following is only a general guide to the Wills Act.

 - The will must be committed to writing.

 - The testator must be at least 21 of age

 - The testator must sign the will at the foot of the will.
 If the testator is unable to do so, he may allow another person to sign it in his presence.

-- A will must be witnessed by two or more witnesses, and they must also sign the will in the presence of the testator.
+- A will must be witnessed by 2 or more witnesses, and they must also sign the will in the presence of the testator.

-- The two main witnesses cannot be beneficiaries of the will, or spouses of the testator.
+- The 2 main witnesses cannot be beneficiaries of the will, or spouses of the beneficiaries.
 A beneficiary can be a third witness.

-Because of the onerous requirements, hiring a professional adviser (such as a lawyer) to devise the will is advisable.
+Because of the possible complexity of these requirements, hiring a professional adviser (such as a lawyer) to devise the will is advisable.

 - A list of all of your assets.
 A jointly owned bank account or house cannot be devised by a will.